-Intangible assets and liabilities are all held within the Aviation Leasing segment.
-Intangible liabilities relate to unfavorable lease intangibles and are included as a component of Other liabilities in the Consolidated Balance Sheets.
+Intangible assets and liabilities are all held within the Aviation Leasing and Aerospace Products segments.
+Intangible liabilities relate to unfavorable lease intangibles and are included as a component of Other liabilities.

-Amortization of intangible assets and liabilities is as follows:
+Amortization of intangible assets and liabilities is recorded as follows:

-Classification in Consolidated Statements of Operations Three Months Ended March 31, 2023 2022 Lease intangibles Lease income \$ 3,983 \$ 3,658
+Classification in Consolidated Statements of Operations Three Months Ended March 31, 2024 2023 Lease intangibles Lease income \$ 3,976 \$ 3,983 Customer relationships Depreciation and amortization 117 - Total \$ 4,093 3,983